Troutnut.com Fly Fishing for Trout Home

 Mayfly Genus Baetis

-These are sometimes called BWOs.
+These are often called BWOs.

 This is one of the most prolific genera of mayflies in North American trout streams.
 Their small size permits the growth of up to three generations per year, and they are good dry-fly insects because they often hatch in impressive numbers and the duns ride the water for a long time before taking flight.

-Baetis is probably the most misidentified genus in the angler's mayfly world.
-Many fly anglers see anything too small to imitate with a size 16 Adams and call it Baetis.
-In reality, Baetis is the most prominent of several very similar abundant genera in the family Baetidae.
-It seems every species in the family is perpetually being reclassified, and identifying any of them, even to genus level, is difficult.
+The genus Baetis and its species are probably the most misidentified mayflies in angling.
+Many who see mayflies too small to imitate with a size 16 Adams call them Baetis, especially if they're olive in coloration.
+In reality, Baetis (though the most prominent) is only one of several very similar and abundant genera in the family Baetidae.
+It seems species in the family are perpetually being reclassified, and identifying any of them, even to genus level is difficult.
+The angler who wants to describe what is seen streamside usually has only four choices:

 Baetis (Blue-Winged Olives) Mayfly NymphBaetis (Blue-Winged Olives) Mayfly Nymph View 10 Pictures